ossf/tac/elections/tac-and-scir-election-process.md

 Questions related to the nomination and/or election process should be directed to [operations@openssf.org](mailto:operations@openssf.org).

-## 2023 Election Timeline
+## Standard Election Timeline

+The timeline in a standard election will follow the below format:

+10 months after the previous election, an election committee will be established by ...(a member of staff? a call for volunteers to $mailinglist?).
+The volunteers have two weeks to begin the election process.

+- Voter Ballot Request Period, and TAC and SCIR Self-Nomination Period - 2 weeks (concurrently)
+- Validation Period - 1 Week
+- Voting Period - 2 Weeks
+- Announcement of results - Day after the conclusion of the Voting Period

-The overall timeline for the 2023 election is as follows:
+For example, the overall timeline for the 2023 election is as follows:

 * Begin of overall election process: February 21
 * TAC Self-Nomination Period: February 21 - March 6 (2 weeks)